Woman sentenced for fatal DWI crash in Kansas City - NewsBreak

 Woman sentenced for fatal DWI crash in Kansas City

-KANSAS CITY — A judge on Thursday sentenced a Kansas City woman to six years in prison after she was convicted of DWI in a December 2019...hutchpost.com
+KANSAS CITY — A judge on Thursday sentenced a Kansas City woman to six years in prison after she was convicted of DWI in a December 2019...salinapost.com

-KANSAS CITY — A judge on Thursday sentenced a Kansas City woman to six years in prison after she was convicted of DWI in a December 2019...hutchpost.com
+KANSAS CITY — A judge on Thursday sentenced a Kansas City woman to six years in prison after she was convicted of DWI in a December 2019...salinapost.com

 Comments / 0